 - There are no complicated ingredients or techniques involved here.

 - This is a great base for just about any frosting and decorations you want to top them with!
-I personally went for a classic buttercream — you can always go with that and add food coloring or sprinkles for any theme or holiday you’re baking for!
+I personally went for a classic buttercream.

 What You’ll Need…

-Start by combining your dry ingredients in a small bowl and set aside.
-In a separate, larger bowl, whisk the oil with the egg replacer, sugar, and vanilla.
+To make my easy vanilla cupcakes, start by combining your dry ingredients in a small bowl and set aside.
+In a separate, larger bowl, beat the sugar with the butter and oil until it’s nice and smooth.
+Add in the egg replacer, sugar, and vanilla.

 You’ll want to add your dry ingredients into your wet ingredients next, but we’re doing this in 3 parts.
 Start with a bit of your dry mix, then stir in half of the milk.
 Add dry mix again, then the rest of the milk.
 Stir to combine, then add the rest of the dry mix and stir until you have your batter.